-Today I’m sharing my Paleo Bread recipe with you.
+Today I’m sharing my Easy Paleo Bread recipe with you.
 This recipe was previously shared in a post with another recipe, a non-paleo recipe, which always confused—and, truth be told, aggravated—some readers.
 I don’t want to do that!
-Plus, this bread is so good that it really deserves its own separate post.
+Plus, my Easy Paleo Bread is so good that it really deserves its own separate post.

 When I shared Kiva’s Golden Flax Bread, which makes a rounded flat loaf, several years back, a lot of folks were very intrigued.
 Not a lot of paleo bread recipes had been shared at that time, or at least very few had reached everyone’s attention.
 So some readers made Kiva’s recipe immediately after I shared it.
 And some of them made their own adaptations, of course.
 All of us who like to cook can’t resist doing that, right?